CadQuery/CQ-editor/README.md

 ## Notable features

+* Automatic code reloading - you can any editor
 * OCCT based
 * Graphical debugger for CadQuery scripts
   * Step through script and watch how your model changes